 During low tides, the rocks at Silver Point offer many of the same experiences as Haystack, but with far fewer people.
 You can get to this great spot by walking south from the Tolovana Wayside, or you can access it by walking north from Arcadia Beach, where conditions and tides can also occasionally lend themselves to a handful of nice tidepools, particularly in spring before sand has built up on beaches.

 The best intertidal area around Cannon Beach is just a short hike away.
-At the north end of Crescent Beach below the viewpoint at Ecola State Park, you will find plenty of tidepool life among the rocks of Ecola Point.
+At the north end of Crescent Beach, below the viewpoint at Ecola State Park, you will find plenty of tidepool life among the rocks of Ecola Point.
 Except for the lowest tides of the year, Crescent Beach is not accessible from the north end of Cannon Beach.
-The beach can be reached by hiking 1.25 miles south from the main parking lot at Ecola State Park or from a separate trailhead along the main park road.
-During extreme low tides, you can also reach Ecola Point by walking from the south around Chapman Point on the beach, but use caution when visiting to make sure your exit is not sealed off by incoming tides.
+The beach can be reached by hiking 1.25 miles south from the main parking lot at Ecola State Park or a separate trailhead along the main park road.
+During extreme low tides, you can also reach Ecola Point by walking from the south around Chapman Point on the beach, but use caution when visiting to ensure incoming waves do not seal off your exit.